MainulDip/LinuxEveryday/LinuxServer-001.md

 when system boots and user logged in, `/etc/profile` script runs for system-wide.
 When user opens a terminal, for ubuntu `/etc/bash.bashrc` or `/etc/bashrc` (redhat) will run.

 Also Individual profiles are also gonna load.
 Which are `.bashrc`, `.profile` or `bash.profile` in `/home/user/` directory.

+### Managing Local Groups | Primary, Secondary/Supplementary:
+group information is stored in the `/etc/group` file. `cat /etc/group` to read all group info

+Each user has its onw personal primary group in linux.
+Usually the primary group is same as username.
+Also there are Secondary/Supplementary groups that a user might belong to.
+Enrolling on Secondary/Supplementary group allows the user to access directories that the user's primary group has no access.

+`groupadd`, `groupmod` and `groupdel` are most used commands to manage groups.

+`groupadd somegroup` will create a new group called as is `groups username` will list all the user's primary and secondary/supplementary groups

+* Every user has a primary group usually by its name and each user can have only one primary group at a time.
+* Each group can have 0 or more users and a user's primary (also secondary) group can be another user's primary group (also secondary)